Can a Plasma Cutter Cut Your Finger Off? Real Risks & Safe Practices

 Risk Factor Prevention Tip

-High Voltage Guarantee proper grounding
+High Voltage Use proper grounding before cutting

-Importance of Personal Protective Equipment
+Personal Protective Equipment You Need

 safety during plasma cutting

-Maintaining a Safe Workspace
+How to Maintain a Safe Plasma Cutting Workspace

 safe workspace organization practices

-Proper Ventilation and Fume Control
+Ventilation and Fume Control

 ventilation and fume control